-Early figures suggest exports to China may have fallen by close to a fifth due to coronavirus
+Coronavirus: Figures suggest exports to China may have fallen by close to a fifth

 While Statistics New Zealand made a series of cautions about inferences from the numbers, they acknowledged the changes in recent weeks were significant.

-"These are out of the ordinary movements," Richard Evans, Statistics New Zealand's general manager of economic and environmental insights, said.
+"These are out-of-the-ordinary movements," Richard Evans, Statistics New Zealand's general manager of economic and environmental insights, said.

 Forestry exports in the period to China were $180 million, down from around $250m in the same period in 2019.